8i/UnityPlugin_Documentation_RTD/docs/source/Components/HvrColorGrading.rst

 Adjusting the values and sliders of this component will affect the look of the HvrActor it is attached to.

 .. note::
-    The 'Direct' render mode available on HvrRender and HvrActor are not compatible with this component.
+    The 'Direct' render mode available on HvrRender is not compatible with this component.